kaloyan-marinov/examples-concurrent-programming/README.md

 	 the execution of another process

    - that is not necessarily the case for threads

+# The Global Interpreter Lock (GIL) in CPython

+TBD

 # Remarks about non-trivial aspects of concurrent programming